IQGeo/utils-project-update/README.md

 Any changes made in that repo should be copied back to this repo.
 To do this, you can run `npm run playground:pull` - if you have any untracked changes in your working tree, you can comment out the check in [`./src/pull/index.js`](./src/pull/index.js) and rerun it.

-To use the playground dev scripts, first you have to set up symlinks via `npm link`:

-1. Run `npm link` in the root of this repo
+To use the playground JS scripts, run `npm run link` to create a symlink dependency of this package in the playground's `node_modules`.
-2. `cd playground`
-3. Run `npm link project-update`

-Then any changes made in `src/` will be reflected in the playground when you run the dev scripts.
+**TIP:** You can use `npm link` to create a symlink in `utils-vscode` for testing your changes in the VSCode extension.

 ### Debugging